 We surveyed over 1,900 people about their experiences of getting support for their mental health from the NHS by phone or online.
-It has really worked for some people, but for some of us, it hasn’t and at times it may even make our mental health worse.
+It's really worked for some people, but for some of us it hasn’t.
+At times, it could even have a negative impact on our mental health.

 We might not have the technology, Wi-Fi or confidence to use services in this way.
 Even for those of us able to use the technology, using services by phone or online may not work for us.
 We might fear being overheard by family members or housemates.
 Or we might not feel able to connect with someone through a computer screen.

-We have outlined a range of recommendations for England.
-Recommendations for Wales will be published following the Senedd election in May 2021.
+We have outlined a range of recommendations for England and Wales below.

 We will be using these findings to work with policy makers and service providers to make sure that we all get a choice in how we receive mental health support.